GargNaman714/Tennis-Game/README.md

 # Tennis-Game
-This is a simple tennis game developed using javascript.
+This is a simple tennis game developed using javascript. <br>
 RULES of the game:
 - The right paddle is the computer and the left paddle is the user.
 - Use your mouse to move your paddle and hit the ball.